leonidasgilusius/merconez/frontend/README.md

+to test, change port in vite.config.js and observe polling when running npm run dev

+---

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.